Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

 \section{Accurate and Reliable Salient Object Detection via Generative Transformer}

-As a context-based task, SOD relies on both local and global context.
-As discussed in Section \ref{sec:intro}, conventional CNN backbone-based frameworks \cite{cpd_sal,scrn_sal} are effective in modeling the local context, while the limited receptive field makes them less effective in modeling the global context (see Fig.~\ref{fig:cnn_transformer_scales}), leading to less accurate prediction for larger salient objects.
-The self-attention model within the transformer framework enables it to achieve long-range dependency modeling, thus it can obtain effective global context modeling, which in turn is beneficial for accurate SOD.
+As a context-based task, SOD strongly relies on both local and global context, where the former is necessary for identifying median size salient foreground, and the latter is essential for large salient object detection.
+As discussed in Sec.~\ref{sec:intro}, conventional CNN backbone-based frameworks~\cite{cpd_sal,scrn_sal} are effective in modeling the local context, and their performance deteriorates for salient objects that expand to a larger region (see Fig.~\ref{fig:structure_comparison}).
+The self-attention model within the transformer framework~\cite{transformer_nips} enables it to achieve long-range dependency modeling with global context exploration, which is desirable for accurate salient object detection.